fire8811/startup/README.md

 ### Elevator pitch

 Sometimes we just need something to stimulate and entertain our minds for a very short amount of time that doesn't involve infinite doomscrolling.
-Meet Hugh!
-It's a play on words of "hue."
-Hugh is a game where you have two shapes: one contains the target color, and the other's color can be changed by you!
+Meet Huey!
+Huey is a game where you have two squares: one contains the target color, and the other's color can be changed by you!
 You have exactly 60 seconds to get as many matches as you can.
 Exceptionally skilled players will have their name immortalized on the global leaderboard for all to see!

 ### Design